babalugats76/quizdini-2.0-teach/README.md

     - Branch to redirect on Insufficient Credits (specifc to that type of exception...all others will use `renderMessage` functionality)
   - Dashboard
     - Create functional component, e.g., `MatchIntro`
-    - Update MatchList to use and show MatchIntro as appropriate
+    - *Refactor MatchList*
+      - Add Loader and move error/loading functionality to Match in Dashboard\index
+      - Create separate MatchIntro component and branch in Match
+      - Consider placing separating out Match in Dashboard\index
     - Consider adding `isEmptyArray` utility function for use in `MatchList`, etc.
-  - Icons
+  - *Icons*
     - Migrate version of newly-created SVG component and adapt
       - Profile
       - NavBar
       - UI Components
-  - Semantic UI - Continue migrating work-in-progress style to semantic -Checkbox `line-height`
+  - *Semantic UI* - Continue migrating work-in-progress style to semantic -Checkbox `line-height`

 Kay